opengovern/og-task-template/README.md

 # Tasks Template

 Define a Task Image for Run by Opencomply Platform.
 User Can Define a Task Image and Run it on Opencomply Platform.
+You can fork this repository and create your own task image.

 ## Task Definition